JohnCoene/grapher/README.md

 # grapher

 Create 3D and 2D interactive graphs: an R integration of many of the amazing works of [Andrei Kashcha](https://github.com/anvaka).
-PLease visit the [website](https://grapher.network) for more details.
+Please visit the [website](https://grapher.network) for more details.

 [![](/man/figures/cran.png)](https://shiny.john-coene.com/cran/)